kirankumar-Matham96/GitProjector-App/readme.md

 - documentation (function/class vise)
 - swagger documentation for the users
 - readme
-Here is the new content updated from the api
+Here is the new content updated from the api- Here is another content updated from the api